-Airbnb is more than just a platform.
-It represents a revolution in vacationing and holidaying, offering a solution connecting those looking for a place to stay with those who have a spare room in their house, or even a spare house.
+Airbnb is more than just a platform, as it represents a revolution in vacationing and holidaying.
+The service is perfect for those looking for a place to stay with those who have a spare room in their house, or even a spare house.

 Airbnbs can be normal apartments, entire houses, or a houseboat in Amsterdam, or a converted school bus in France.
 There are fun and quirky Airbnbs all over the world, like this camper van in Los Angeles: